Wellness and Other Support Resources for Students

 The CARE Team connects students with resources and support.
 Through early identification of academic difficulties, social concerns, behavioral disruptions, or health issues, the CARE Team can partner with students to create individualized plans to help mitigate crises and promote success.

-Looking to meet with one of our career counselors regarding your resume, cover letter, interview or any other career or prehealth program-related topic?
-You have the option to request an appointment or stop by our office for walk-in hours!
+Looking to meet with one of our career counselors regarding your resume, cover letter, interview or any other career or pre-health program-related topic?
+You have the option to request an appointment through our virtual office!

 The Caltech Center for Diversity (CCD) mission is to provide education, advocacy, and allyship in order to increase institutional and personal capacity for diversity, ensuring a community committed to equity and inclusive excellence.
 The CCD is also available if you are in need of a non-clinical confidential resource.